 The National Honor Society is a member of the Character Counts!
 Coalition.
-Through this activity, the society
+Through this activity, the society supports and recommends the use of a multifaceted definition of character known as the "Six Pillars of Character."
+A person

 In Addition, it can also be said that the student of character: